 You could explore Europe on a backpacking trip, but that just wouldn't do it justice.
 Live there!

-You can volunteer abroad with International Language Programs (ILP) in several locations across Europe, including Poland!
-Volunteer in Poland for a semester and have the freedom to have enough free time to really explore this beautiful country.
+You can volunteer abroad with International Language Programs (ILP) in several locations across Europe.
+Have the freedom to have enough free time to really explore this beautiful country.
 Click here to start your application!

-Oh, now that you'll call Poland home, you'll have plenty of time to visit at least a few the hundreds of castles that call this country home (there really are hundreds).
-With that many castles, you probably can't visit them all, but here is some info on Malbork Castle — one of our favorites:
+Oh, now that you'll call Europe home for a semester, you'll have plenty of time to visit at least a few the hundreds of castles).
+With that many castles, you have your pick of the litter, but we really enjoy Malbork Castle in Poland — here's what you need to know:

 - Where is it?